· ,

-Warping Across Anti-meridian: NZTM to Web mercator
+Warping Across Anti-meridian: NZTM to Web Mercator

 TL;DR

 Python example here.
+Git repo updated 13 Feb 2024.

 NZTM to Web Mercator